- About Us

 Mark Nunberg began his Buddhist practice in 1982 and has been teaching meditation since 1990.
 He co-founded Common Ground Meditation Center in Minneapolis, MN in 1993 and continues to serve as the center’s guiding teacher.

-Vance Pryor, Psy.
-D., began insight meditation in 1998.
-He spent time as a monk with Sayadaw U Tejaniya and continues to make regular practice trips to Myanmar.
-He is currently being trained as a teacher by Steve Armstrong and Kamala Masters.
+Vance Pryor, PsyD, began insight meditation in 1998.
+He has practiced with both Sayadaw U Pandita and Sayadaw U Tejaniya.
+He makes regular practice trips to Myanmar and is being trained as a teacher by Steve Armstrong and Kamala Masters.